 Using a matrix of inputs such as head and water availability, pipe length, and access and distance from local grid infrastructure, this list was then reduced to the 100 best schemes.
 Hydroplan then undertook site visits to each of these schemes to assess the practicality of construction on the ground.

-This study resulted in 50 schemes taken forward to the next stage and 50 schemes were rejected due to practical constraints.
+This study resulted in 50 schemes being taken forward to the next stage and 50 schemes were rejected due to practical constraints.